roovo/obsidian-card-board/README.md

 Cardboard is compatible with the *Due* and *Completion* date formats used in both [Tasks](https://obsidian-tasks-group.github.io/obsidian-tasks/) and [Dataview](https://blacksmithgu.github.io/obsidian-dataview/).
-Dates from both of these are understood with no configuration.
+Due dates from both of these are understood with no configuration.

 When marking a task as complete, you can choose which format to use via CardBoard's Global Settings: